craigouma/Adaptive-AI-Job-Application/README.md

 - Check TypeScript configuration
 - Verify all environment variables are set

+**AI Question Generation Issues**
+- Check Groq API key is valid and has credits
+- Verify network connectivity
+- The system will fall back to predefined questions if AI fails

 ## 📚 Technology Stack

 - **Frontend**: React 18, TypeScript, Tailwind CSS